-- Talk the situation through.
-Your child may not be acting appropriately, but that doesn’t mean her feelings aren’t real.
-Acknowledge what’s upsetting her and help her name the feelings.
+Your child might be acting out, but that doesn’t mean your child’s feelings aren’t real.
+Try to be empathetic and help your child put names to those feelings.
 For example: “I know you’re angry with me because I asked you to turn off the video game.
 I get mad, too, when I have to stop doing something fun.”

-- Ignore the tantrum behavior.
-For some kids, the most effective reaction is no reaction.
-If your child’s tantrum is fed by the negative attention she gets as you’re trying to tame it, it may be better to give her some space and not respond at all.
+Sometimes the best reaction is no reaction.
+Maybe your child’s tantrum is fueled by the attention you give when you try to tame it.
+In those cases, it can be better to give some space and not respond at all.

-- Reinforce self-control and positive behavior.
-Praise your child when she’s able to gain control and calm down.
-Let her know specifically what she’s doing well.
+When your child gains control and calms down, let your child know it with praise.
+Give specifics about what your child did well.
 For example, “I know you were really angry and it was hard for you to stop yelling.
 You did a nice job taking some time to cool down.
 Now we can talk about this calmly.”

 Ways to Manage a Meltdown

-Meltdowns are more extreme than tantrums, and handling them is more complicated.
-Knowing the triggers for your child and the signs of escalation can help you avoid a total explosion.
+Managing meltdowns is more complicated than taming tantrums.
+Knowing the triggers can help you avoid a total explosion.
 But even if you can’t stop a meltdown, there are ways you can respond to help your child regain control.

 Before the Meltdown

-- Know your child’s triggers.
-They’re not the same for every child.
-For some kids, it might be sensory or emotional overload.
-For others, it might be too many demands, unexpected changes or pain and fear.
-If you know your child’s triggers, you can try to avoid them.
+They’re not the same for every child, and your child may not be reacting to something obvious.
+For some kids, it might be emotional or sensory overload.
+For others, it might be unexpected changes, or pain and fear.
+Knowing your child’s triggers can make it easier to avoid meltdowns.

-- Watch for and take note of patterns.
-It can help you learn your child’s triggers.
-You may notice that your child gets more anxious or has more trouble at a certain time of day.
-For instance, if meltdowns tend to happen close to mealtimes or bedtime, hunger or fatigue may be triggers.
-Or you may notice that where they happen have something in common, such as noise or crowds.
+You may notice that your child gets anxious before school or falls apart at the end of the day.
+Or maybe meltdowns happen close to mealtimes or bedtime.
+In that case, hunger or fatigue may be triggers.
+Or you may notice that there are certain places where they happen, like noisy or crowded places.

-- Trying to shut out sensory input or attempting to run away or hide
+Trying to shut out noises, sights, and other sensory things, or trying to run away or hide

-- Be patient.
-Your instinct may be to try to stop an escalation quickly, but talking fast and loud can make it worse.
+Your instinct may be to try to stop an escalation quickly.
+But talking fast and loud often makes it worse.
 Give your child more space and more time to process what you’re saying.
 Use short, concrete sentences that take away your child’s need to make decisions.

 During the Meltdown

-- Be reassuring.
-It may take trial and error to know if your child prefers physical distance or a firm hug or touch during meltdown.
+It takes trial and error to know if your child wants physical distance or a firm hug or touch.
 But keeping your voice and body language calm is helpful in either case.
-Make sure your child knows you’re there and you understand she may feel scared and out of control.
+Make sure your child knows you’re there and that you understand that this may feel scary and out of control.

-- Provide some space.
 If you’re out in public, try to help your child move to a quieter place.
-If you’re at home, see if you can get your child to go to the part of your home that is her calming zone.
+If you’re at home, see if you can get your child to go to a spot that’s calm.
 If it’s not possible to move your child, ask other people to give you both some space.

-- Tone it down.
-Turn down lights, keep things quiet and try not to crowd your child.
-If you’re at home and your child isn’t able or willing to move to her room, try standing off to the side.
-(Standing in the doorway can make your child feel blocked in.)
+Turn down lights, keep things quiet, and try not to crowd your child.
+If you’re at home and your child isn’t able or willing to move, try standing off to the side.
+(Standing in the doorway can make kids feel blocked in.)

 After the Meltdown

-- Give your child a heads-up.
-Let your child know you’re going to talk so she has some advance notice.
-Reassure her she’s not in trouble.
+Give your child a heads-up.
+Give advance notice that you’re going to talk and be reassuring that your child’s not in trouble.

-- Be brief.
-Talking about a meltdown can make kids feel remorseful and defensive.
-Say what you need to say, but try to avoid going over the same information repeatedly.
+Be brief.
+Talking about a meltdown can make kids feel bad and defensive.
+Say what you need to say, but try to avoid saying the same thing over and over.

-- Check for understanding.
-Ask your child to tell you in her own words what you talked about.
-Answer any questions she may have.
-If you’ve decided on an action plan, see if she can summarize it for you.
+Make sure your child understands.
+Ask your child to tell you what you talked about and answer any questions.
+If you’ve decided on an action plan, see if your child can repeat it for you.

-Keep in mind that managing meltdowns and taming tantrums takes practice.
-Learning to recognize the signs and teaching your child coping skills can help you both find ways to respond more effectively in the future.
+Managing meltdowns and taming tantrums takes practice.
+Learning to recognize the signs and teaching your child coping skills can help you both find better ways to respond in the future.